 |Electricity, Gas, Water and Waste Services||212||274||-62||+15.5||-35.7||-41.7|

 |Information Media and Telecommunications||107||103||+5||+5.8||-11.1||+10.0|

 |Financial and Insurance Services||162||166||-5||+9.4||-5.3||-8.8|

 |Rental, Hiring and Real Estate Services||225||248||-22||+14.0||-25.8||-10.5|

 Source: National Institute of Economic and Industry Research (NIEIR) ©2021.
 Compiled and presented in economy.id by .id (informed decisions).
 Data are based on a 2018-19 price base for all years.
 NIEIR-ID data are inflation adjusted each year to allow direct comparison, and annual data releases adjust previous years’ figures to a new base year.Learn morePlease refer to specific data notes for more information

 An industry with a positive regional competitive effect suggests local characteristics supported above trend growth in that period.
 A negative effect suggests local characteristics inhibited growth in that period.

-An analysis of employment (Total) change between 2013/14 and 2018/19 in the City of Playford in 2018/19 shows the three industries with the highest regional competitive effect in the City of Playford relative to South Australia were:
+An analysis of employment (Total) change between 2015/16 and 2020/21 in the City of Playford shows the three industries with the highest regional competitive effect in the City of Playford relative to South Australia were: